 }

-When the service does not require authentication, set the parameters to None.
+When the service does not require authentication, set None in the parameters.

 {